 To find the ideal position- rest your knee on the pad.
 Now loosen the adjustment knob so the handles slide up and down easily.
 Stand up fairly straight holding the handlebars.
 Your elbows are at their most comfortable position when flexed- a slight bend at the elbow.

 Don’t Lock Your Elbows

-Don’t lock them as this has a tendency to put strain on both the arms, shoulders and upper back.
+When you are learning how to use a knee scooter, do not lock your elbows!
+Firstly, it throws you off balance, plus locked elbows make for an uncomfortable ride.
+Locking them has a tendency to put strain on both the arms, shoulders and upper back.

 Adjusting Knee Wheelchair’s Seat